somebody32/task-watchr/README.md

 * Twitter's rate-limits handling
 * Full importing of your mentions timeline
 * Watching for a new mentions
+* Auto-retrying for failed postings
 * Possibility to work in sync/async mode
-* Redbooth integration & Token updates
+* Redbooth integration

 ## Current limitations